celestiaorg/CIPs/cips/cip-19.md

 Containers SHOULD contain shares within a single DataSquare and MAY NOT be adjacent.
 Containers MUST have a [DAH][dah] inclusion proof field defined.

-##### Serialization
+##### Serialization for Share Containers

 Share containers are RECOMMENDED to use protobuf (proto3) encoding, and other formats MAY be used for serialization.
 A container MAY define multiple serialization formats.

 #### Share Identifiers

 Share identifiers identify [share containers](#share-containers).
 Identifiers are not collision-resistant and there MAY be different identifiers referencing the same container.

 Identifiers MAY embed each other to narrow down the scope of needed shares.
 For example, [SampleID](#sampleid) embeds [RowID](#rowid) as every sample lay on a particular row.

-##### Serialization
+##### Serialization for Share Identifiers

 Share identifiers SHOULD be serialized by concatenating big-endian representations of fields in the order defined by their respective formatting section.
 Serialized identifiers SHOULD have constant and predetermined lengths in bytes.

 #### Versioning